Oncorhynchus virginalis utah

 Bonneville cutthroat trout (BCT) are native to streams that terminate in the Bonneville Basin, excluding the Bear River.
 While the Bear River terminates in the Bonneville Basin, these cutthroat trout have evolved on a separate path from other Bonneville cutthroat trout because of a historic stream capture of the Bear River from the Snake River to the Bonneville Basin.
 Any cutthroat trout caught while angling streams in the Bonneville Basin will be accepted as BCT for the Utah Native Cutthroat Slam.
 While the Weber River (including the Ogden River) is not in the Bear River Drainage, the Bonneville cutthroat trout in these drainages historically mixed with Bear River cutthroat trout and cutthroat trout angled in these drainages can count toward either the Bear River or Bonneville cutthroat trout catch, BUT NOT BOTH.
 FOR EXAMPLE, IF YOU CLAIM A BONNEVILLE CUTTHROAT TROUT CATCH FROM THE WEBER RIVER, THEN YOU NEED TO CATCH A BEAR RIVER CUTTHROAT TROUT FROM A DIFFERENT DRAINAGE AND VICE VERSA.
 Some headwater lakes in the Weber River and Provo River have been historically stocked with non-native cutthroat trout.
 If you wish to angle BCT from headwater lakes in these two drainages, check with the Northern Region UDWR Office (801-476-2740) for a list of lakes containing native BCT.
 The following areas/streams will provide the best opportunities to catch native Bonneville cutthroat trout in Utah:

 Central Region Waters (CRO) where BCT fishing opportunities exist.
-Only the waters we consider the cutthroat trout present to be genetically pure BCT within their native range have been listed here.
+Below are the waters where Bonneville cutthroat trout present are considered to be genetically pure:

 1) American Fork River Drainage